 Medicaid (MO HealthNet) has a 5-year look-back period, which means that any gifts or transfers of assets occurring in the 5 years prior to applying for Medicaid will affect a person’s eligibility.
 Every action a person makes within the 5 years prior to entering a nursing home should be taken with caution and with a focus on strategic planning.
 Proper planning for long-term care expenses, including the nursing home, can assist the elderly in protecting certain assets.

 Understanding how Medicare, Medicaid, VA pensions, and insurance will interplay in each person’s situation will help in creating options and formulating an individualized plan.
 Many people don’t realize that Medicare is focused on medical assistance and will not pay for long-term nursing home care.
 Medicare was not designed to permanently fund a person’s stay in a skilled nursing facility.
 Because of this, people end up falling back on their retirement savings to pay for their care.
 Planning in advance can protect the bulk of that retirement savings when someone has a desire to leave those funds as an inheritance for their children.
 However, everyone has a different goal, so it is important to realize that planning is based entirely on what each individual person wants to accomplish.
+As the elder law attorney Springfield, MO strongly recommends, we can help make these goals a reality.

 Some people want to stay at home as long as possible, and their plan may include deliberately spending their own retirement funds to pay for care.
 Their goal may include setting up those funds to place another person in charge of paying the bills, such as with a simple trust.
 They also may wish to sell off assets in order to accomplish their goal.